 Like flower, live resin also undergoes a process of degradation.
 Well-cured bud is said to have a shelf-life of about six months, whereas concentrate products can be stored for longer periods of time.
 Preservation of cannabis extracts is similar to preserving cannabis flower.

 The primary sources of wear and tear on live resin concentrates are going to be environmental elements and time.
-For prolonged usage, it is important to minimize these environmental effects with good storage practices.
+For prolonged usage, you must learn how to store live resin properly to it is important to minimize negative environmental effects.

 Environmental factors that contribute to the degradation of live resin are exposure to air, sunlight, high temperatures, and moisture.
 Because of this, live resin – and other forms of weed – is a product that should be stored in cool and dark places.